pjuu/iotter/README.md

 In the future this will be expanded to show notifications that you have new alerts on the site.

 This was build with XCode.
-This is the same repository that the Android app itself is built from.
+This is the same repository that the iOS app itself is built from.

 ### Contributing